 Emily has taught Islam and Sufism at Columbia University and the American University of Beirut.
 She has been a Research Fellow in Islamic Law in the Abdallah S. Kamel Center for the Study of Islamic Law and Civilization at Yale Law School and an editor of SHARIASource at Harvard Law School.
 While she was as a Research Fellow for the Islamopedia Initiative at Harvard University, she collected fatwas in a variety of languages from around the world related to politics, gender, terrorism, spiritual and doctrinal concerns, sectarian divisions, family relations, medical ethics, and economics.

-For her work on Islam and politics, she has been an Edward A. Hewett Policy Fellow, a Fulbright-Hays Fellow, a Harvard Research Fellow, a Harvard Traveling Scholar, a Title VIII Research Fellow, an IREX Fellow, an American Center for Mongolian Studies Fellow, and a State Department Critical Language Fellow.
+For her work on Islam and politics, she has been an Edward A. Hewett Policy Fellow, a Fulbright-Hays Fellow, a Harvard Research Fellow, a Harvard Traveling Scholar, a Title VIII Research Fellow, an IREX Fellow, an American Center for Mongolian Studies Fellow, American Institute for Indonesian Studies, and a State Department Critical Language Fellow.